real-jame/realjame-old/blog/_posts/2022-11-24-happy-thanksgiving.md

 date: 2022-11-24
 ---                                                                                                                        |

-{% include image.html url="/blog/media/OldRoblox2010Thanksgiving.png" alt="Old Roblox screenshot of some players next to a turkey, outside of a house in the autumn fields." caption="A \"turkey\"" width="" height="" %}
+{% include image.html url="/blog/media/OldRoblox2010Thanksgiving.png" alt="Old Roblox screenshot of some players next to a turkey, outside of a house in the autumn fields." caption="A \"turkey\"" x="" y="" %}